 - a review of the weekly meal plan includes keeping a good eye on what is actually in the freezer and not letting things spoil by sitting there, hiding at the back, and going out of date.

-That brings us to the end of our top ten tips in how to save money on your weekly groceries shop.
+And that is our top ten tips on how to save money on your weekly groceries shop.
 We hope one or two of our suggestions might be of use to you.
-If you have good ideas please drop a comment below so others may benefit too.
+If you have good ideas, please drop a comment below such others may benefit too.